SAP-samples/teched2023-DA260/exercises/ex1/README.md

 # Exercise 1 - Replicate CDS Views from SAP S/4HANA via Replication Flows to SAP Datasphere

-This exercise involves creating a Replication Flow that reads data from SAP S/4 HANA CDS Views and replicate that into SAP Datasphere local tables with delta capture as target.
-This process involves modelling of replication flow and configuring it to consume pre-existing S4 HANA connection and pick the required source objects to copy them into new target tables in SAP Datasphere.
+This exercise involves creating a Replication Flow that reads data from a SAP S/4 HANA CDS Views and replicates this data into SAP Datasphere local tables with delta capture as target.
+This process involves modelling of a replication flow and configuring it to consume pre-existing S4 HANA connection and pick the required source objects to copy them into new target tables in SAP Datasphere.

-In this exercise we will make use of connections that are pre-delivered in your SAP Datasphere free tier landscape, e.g. the SAP S/4HANA on Premise source system.
-You can check the S4HANA connection in the “Connections” application inside your SAP Datasphere space.
+In this exercise we will make use of connections that are pre-delivered in your SAP Datasphere instance, e.g. the SAP S/4HANA on Premise source system.
+You can check the the S/4HANA connection in the “Connections” application inside your SAP Datasphere space.

 The Task is to load the CDS Views for
 - Business Partner -  Z_CDS_EPM_BUPA